PinkFlamingoz/Quadratic_Calculator/README.md

  ## Features
  - History of your calculations.
- - Ofcourse the calculation power as well :D.
+ - Of course the calculation power as well :D.
  - Graph the equation

  ## How the app looks